braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 The syndrome tuples produced by the triplet check operators constitute far more than abstract mathematical labels; they provide a complete and physically meaningful classification system that directly informs the thermodynamic and dynamical response of the system at every local site.
 This classification leverages the framework developed by **[(Dauphinais, Kribs, & Vasmer, 2024)](/monograph/appendices/a-references#A.21)**, who extended the stabilizer formalism to operator algebras, allowing for a rigorous categorization of error states (syndromes) as distinct topological sectors.
 In the context of Quantum Braid Dynamics, these "errors" are not nuisances to be discarded but are the active degrees of freedom that drive cosmic evolution.

 The syndrome $(+1, +1, +1)$ corresponds to the **Vacuum State**.
 In this configuration, the local topology is devoid of edges within the triplet scope.
-Physically, this represents the "ground state" of the manifold—a region of zero curvature and zero information density.
+Physically, this represents the "ground state" of the manifold, a region of zero curvature and zero information density.
 It is the "silence" of the vacuum.
 Thermodynamically, this state is inert; it possesses no potential energy to drive updates, effectively rendering it invisible to the rewrite engine until a tunneling event introduces a fluctuation.

 The class of syndromes containing exactly one $-1$ eigenvalue (e.g., $(+1, +1, -1)$) identifies the **Tension States**.
 These represent a local topology containing a single isolated edge ("dangling bond") within the triplet.
 From the perspective of the stabilizer code, this is a single-bit flip error; physically, it represents "topological frustration."
 The existence of a directed edge without a corresponding path to close or extend it creates a local gradient of potential energy.
 The thermodynamic response of the universe to this syndrome is biphasic: it exerts a "pressure" to either dissolve the edge (returning to the vacuum state via $\mathfrak{T}_{del}$) or to attract a neighbor to form a 2-path.
 This syndrome acts as a request for resolution, flagging the region as unstable.

 The class of syndromes containing exactly two $-1$ eigenvalues (e.g., $(+1, -1, -1)$) identifies the **Precursor States**.
 These are topologically equivalent to the open 2-path structure ($u \to v \to w$).
 This is the critical "active site" of geometrogenesis.
 The specific pattern of eigenvalues encodes the orientation of the path, providing the necessary data for the rewrite rule to identify the start and end points of the potential closure.
 In the language of quantum error correction, this is a correlated error state that serves as the "lock" waiting for the "key" (the closing chord).
 The thermodynamic response here is catalytic: the presence of this syndrome lowers the activation energy for edge addition, biasing the system toward the creation of the third edge.

 Finally, the syndrome $(-1, -1, -1)$ corresponds to the **Geometric Excitation**.
 This represents the successfully closed 3-cycle.
 In standard error correction, a non-trivial syndrome usually triggers a recovery operation to remove it.
-However, in QBD, this specific "error" pattern constitutes the *signal*—the stored bit of geometric information.
+However, in QBD, this specific "error" pattern constitutes the *signal*, the stored bit of geometric information.
 The system "accepts" this error because it satisfies the hard constraints of the code (it lies within the valid code subspace $C$ despite having negative stabilizer eigenvalues).
 This configuration represents the minimal quantum of spatial area, a stable knot in the causal fabric.
 The thermodynamic response shifts from creation to preservation; the 3-cycle becomes a robust feature, resistant to decay, effectively "storing" the history of the update.
 This granular classification allows the universe to function as a self-diagnosing computer, where local laws read the syndrome to determine whether to build space, dissolve noise, or preserve structure.
 :::

 ### 3.5.6 Lemma: Stabilizer Commutativity {#3.5.6}